ibm-cloud-docs/containers/storage-portworx-about.md

 ## What is software-defined storage (SDS)?
 {: #about-px-sds}

-An SDS solution abstracts storage devices of various types, sizes, or from different vendors that are attached to the worker nodes in your cluster.
-Worker nodes with available storage on hard disks are added as a node to a storage cluster.
-In this cluster, the physical storage is virtualized and presented as a virtual storage pool to the user.
-The storage cluster is managed by the SDS software.
-If data must be stored on the storage cluster, the SDS software decides where to store the data for highest availability.
-Your virtual storage comes with a common set of capabilities and services that you can leverage without caring about the actual underlying storage architecture.
+An SDS solution abstracts storage devices that are attached to worker nodes in your cluster.
+These devices can vary in type, size, and vendor.
+Worker nodes with available hard-disk storage are added as nodes in a storage cluster.
+In this cluster, the physical storage is virtualized and presented as a virtual storage pool.
+The SDS software manages the storage cluster and decides where to store data for the highest availability.
+Your virtual storage includes a common set of capabilities and services, regardless of the underlying storage architecture.

 [Portworx](https://portworx.com/products/portworx-enterprise){: external} is a highly available software-defined storage solution that you can use to manage local persistent storage for your containerized databases and other stateful apps, or to share data between pods across multiple zones.
 {: shortdesc}

-An software defined storage (SDS), such as Portworx, solution abstracts storage devices of various types, sizes, or from different vendors that are attached to the worker nodes in your cluster.
-Worker nodes with available storage on hard disks are added as a node to a storage cluster.
-In this cluster, the physical storage is virtualized and presented as a virtual storage pool to the user.
-The storage cluster is managed by the SDS software.
-If data must be stored on the storage cluster, the SDS software decides where to store the data for highest availability.
-Your virtual storage comes with a common set of capabilities and services that you can leverage without caring about the actual underlying storage architecture.

 ## What are the benefits of Portworx?